SufficientlySecure/android-calendar-compatibility/README.md

 # Android ``CalendarContract`` class to support Android >= 2.2

 CalendarContract class was introduced with Android 4.0 (ICS).
-Older versions of Android are not support.
+Older versions of Android are not supported officially.
-Their API was not public.
+This class enables the use of the calendar API from Android >= 2.2!

 Put this Java file into your project to use it as a wrapper.
 Pay attention to these issues: